datalad-handbook/book/docs/basics/101-135-history.rst

    :workdir: dl-101/DataLad-101
    :language: console

-   $ cat test*
+   $ cat Gitjoke*

-ahhh shit, what about annexed files?
+TODO: ahhh shit, what about annexed files?
 They are a symlink afterwards...

-This action will not be
-recorded in your history.
+This action will not be recorded in your history.

-Let's start really simple, but also really magical: How does one *see* data as it was at a previous state in history?
+The next question is really magical: How does one *see* data as it was at a previous state in history?

 "To see a previous state of the data(set), you have to *checkout*